The Nanomaterials Science Master's Programme curriculum (120 EC) consists of four parts:

 - Photovoltaic Solar Energy Physics and Technology

 The research project culminates knowledge and practical experimental skills leading to the master’s thesis.
-The project and courses are often followed simultaneously in order to provide the student on the spot learning.
-There is no restriction to combine the research project and courses together.
+The project and courses are often followed simultaneously in order to provide the student 'on the spot' learning.
+There is no restriction to combine your research project with courses.

-Secondary electives: there are several options to choose from (see structure figure of the Nanomaterials Science programme).
-Secondary elective courses can only be taken up to a maximum of 30 EC.
+- Secondary electives can be taken up to a maximum of 30 EC.

-A 30 EC internship outside Utrecht University.
-Internships can only start as soon as the mandatory and primary elective courses and the research project of 52,5 EC have been finished
+- Internships can only start after you have finished the mandatory and primary elective courses and the research project of 52,5 EC.

 Students who like to teach in the bachelor’s curriculum, aiding the course lecturer, can get a short professional training by taking the Teaching Assistant Training course (FI-MTT).
 One EC on top of the programme will be awarded for your activities.
-The course broadens many skills i.e. enhancing interactivity in class room setting, learning to cope with group dynamics, leaning from your own experiences and is an asset for future employers.
-The course is taught twice a year.
+The course broadens many skills i.e. enhancing interactivity in a class room setting, learning to cope with group dynamics, leaning from your own experiences and is an asset for future employers.